Jake Cherry

 Jacob Cherry (born September 15, 1996) is an American actor.
 He is best known for playing the role of Nick Daley in Night at the Museum (2006) and Night at the Museum: Battle of the Smithsonian (2009).

 Early life

 Cherry was born on September 15, 1996, in New Jersey.
 He attended Chapman University.

 Career

 Cherry's film debut was in Friends with Money.
 He appeared as Nick Daley in Night at the Museum and Night at the Museum: Battle of the Smithsonian, and as Travers McLain in Desperate Housewives.
-Cherry did not reprise his role as Nick Daley in the third Night at the Museum film installment.
+Cherry did not reprise his role as Nick Daley in the third Night at the Museum film installment, with Skyler Gisondo taking over the role.
 He also appeared on Fox's short-lived series Head Cases.
 He appeared in an episode of Criminal Minds, as a patient's son in Fox's medical drama House, and in an episode of Fox's crime drama Bones.
 He appeared on The Sorcerer's Apprentice as 10-year-old David Stutler.